Top 5 Client Record Retention Questions

 1. What records do we have to return to the client upon their request?

 New Jersey State Board of Accountancy's Regulations (NJ regs) §13:29-3.16 – Records require licensees to furnish to their clients or former clients a copy of the following:

 - Any report or other document issued by the CPA for such client

-- Any accounting or other records belonging to, or obtained from or on behalf of the client
+- Any accounting or other records belonging to, or obtained from or on behalf of, the client

 - Copy of the licensee’s working papers, to the extent that such working papers include records which would ordinarily constitute part of the client’s books and records.

-The Regulations are very short and concise and therefore give us no guidance on what documents can be considered client records and what represent CPA working papers.
+The NJ regs are very short and concise and therefore give us little guidance on what documents can be considered client records and what represent CPA working papers.
 However, we do get significant guidance on this issue from the American Institute’s Code of Profession Conduct (AICPA Code) §1.400.200 Record Requests under the “Acts Discreditable” section:

 For example, if your client provides you with what appears to be a copy of his or her Form 1099, you should consider that copy to be part of your client’s records and subject to being returned.

 The question you must ask yourself in determining what other workpapers may be considered clients records is: Can someone else complete the work without that schedule?
 If the answer is no, then it would constitute client books and records and must be returned to the client upon request.

 The AICPA Code also provides guidance on member’s workpapers that do NOT constitute client records and therefore do not have to be returned to the client: